thomasklemm/email_form_rails/README.md

 end
 ```
-Learn more about Validation in the [Ruby on Rails Guides](http://guides.rubyonrails.org/active_record_validations_callbacks.html)
+Learn more about Validations in the [Ruby on Rails Guides](http://guides.rubyonrails.org/active_record_validations_callbacks.html)

-Test what we've done so far in the Rails Console
+Let's test what we've done so far in the Rails Console
 ```
 $ rails console
 or shorthand